Fanger53/memory-game-JS/README.md

 1. Open your terminal and cd where you want to store the project
 2. Run the following command - git clone git@github.com:Fanger53/restaurant-webpack.git
-3. Cd into the directory - cd restaurant-webpack
+3. Cd into the directory - cd memory-game-Js
 4. Open the live server on your VScode